A BRIEF HISTORY OF SCOTTISH COUNTRY DANCING

 A shared tradition

 It would be wrong to think that the English and Scottish dances went their separate ways entirely.
 In the country areas of England, for example, Scottish dances were included in the repertoire alongside English dances up to the end of the nineteenth century, and the dance tunes were shared extensively.
 Thomas Hardy, in his novels and poems written in Dorset, mentions over forty Country Dances, with over a dozen of these being Scottish Dances we still know today.
 Hardy certainly based this on his personal experience as he, his father and grandfather were all musicians who played for Country Dancing.
-They collected many dance tunes in their own manuscript books, and many of these tunes are played by Scottish Dance Bands today.
+They collected many dance tunes in their own manuscript books, and many of these tunes are played by Scottish dance bands today.

 The modern legacy

 Although this redefinition and standardisation undoubtedly lost some of the variety and richness of the earlier periods, it has allowed Scottish Country Dancing to spread out across the world using a common language and style.
 It is promoted as representing the ballroom dancing of Scotland in the 18th and 19th centuries, although in reality, as noted already, it has always been classless, and simply the social dancing of Scotland.
+There are now Scottish Country Dancing societies in all major cities worldwide, and a warm welcome awaits any traveller who drops in for an evening's dancing.

 ** Around the start of the 20th century Cecil Sharp collected folk songs, music and dances both in England and many other countries, having a similar aim of collecting them before they were lost forever.
 He was instrumental in the formation of the English Folk Dance and Song Society (EFDSS).
-His abiding interest was in the rural folk roots of song and dance with the result that the English Country Dance, which in the 19th century would have shared programmes with Scottish Dances and likely used similar etiquette and technique, has arguably been redefined in a more rural tradition as now danced by the EFDSS.
-The Scottish and English forms now are very distinct although they share similar figures and there are numerous dances which one can recognise as deriving from the same root.
+His abiding interest was in the rural folk roots of song and dance with the result that the English Country Dance, which in the 19th century would have shared programmes with Scottish Dances, and likely used similar etiquette and technique, has arguably been redefined in a more rural tradition as now danced by the EFDSS.
+The Scottish and English forms are now very distinct, although they share similar figures, and there are numerous dances which one can recognise as deriving from the same root.

 Scotland Through Her Country Dances, George S Emerson ISBN 0-9690653-0-2